alanavc/rodtracker/README.md

 3. Run graph_manualcorrection1_fun to do manual correction of cells (yellow cells only).
 You can switch between the current and next frame with "right click"

-* a.
-To manually declare the lineage of a cell click on a cell in the "current frame"; then click in the two daughter cells (or twice in the same cell if it did not divide).
+* To manually declare the lineage of a cell click on a cell in the "current frame"; then click in the two daughter cells (or twice in the same cell if it did not divide).

-* b.
-After a manual correction press ENTER to save it.
+* After a manual correction press ENTER to save it.

-* c.
-If there are no more yellow cells in the current frame press ENTER to continue
+* If there are no more yellow cells in the current frame press ENTER to continue

 4. Run graph_red_fun to do trivial corrections